taskcluster/terraform-provider-jsone/README.md

 but if you run into issues with how terraform handles mixed-type maps or need to pass in typed data, opt for `yaml_context` which just takes a string containing yaml.
 Oftentimes using the terraform interpolation of `jsonencode` will be your best bet.

+You can access the rendered template with `.rendered` much the same as with `template_file`.
+This will normally be in `json` format unless you explicitely pass in `format = "yaml"` to the resource.